instagibbs/bolts/XX-eltoo-onchain.md

 settlement transactions has up to two types of outputs.
 For each node:

-1. A node's main output_: Zero or one output, to pay a peer's `settlment_pubkey`.
+1. A node's main output_: Zero or one output, to pay a peer's `settlement_pubkey`.
 1. A node's offered HTLCs_: Zero or more pending payments (*HTLCs*), to pay a peer in return for a payment preimage.
 One node's offered HTLC output is the other node's receiving HTLC output.

-As we rely on the publication of update transactions to enforce the final state, these outputs are allowed the be spent the very next block, with a one block CSV required to avoid pinning by counterparty, with the exception of a single 0-value anchor output.
+As we rely on the publication of update transactions to enforce the final state, these outputs are allowed the be spent immediately and provide CPFP fees.

 See [BOLT #??: Settlement Transaction](XX-eltoo-transactions.md#settlement-transaction)
 for more details.